matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 The Java configuration was far more natural for Java programmers.
 It is still in use today (e.g. creating beans of a library class).

-The location of wiring (configuration) became the next problem.
+The location of configuration became the next problem.
-Having wiring separate to implementation means that wiring can be viewed as action at a distance (bad).
+Having configuration separate to implementation means that configuration can be viewed as action at a distance (bad).
 However the entire aim of this is to separate the individual components.

 By using the type system even more, it is possible for a class to specify its dependents.